USER-4w4i5/Semester---Notes/OS/OS Quick Notes 2, 2023.md

 - **Critical Section**
 	- Section of code that must not be executed while other processes are using the shared resources it has to use
 - **Deadlock**
-	- Two or more processes are unable to proceed as each is waiting on for one of the others to do something
+	- Two or more processes are unable to proceed as each is waiting on one of the other to do something
 - **Livelock**
-	- Two or more processes continuously change their states in response to each other without doing as useful work
+	- Two or more processes continuously change their states in response to each other without doing any useful work
 - **Mutual exclusion**
 	- Requirement, if a process accesses shared resources, no other process can use that shared resource i.e be in a critical section
 - **Race Condition**